yulonglim/tp/docs/UserGuide.md

 #### Redoing a command: `redo`

-This redo command allows you to redo a command after using an undo command, just in case you did an undo accidentally!
+This command allows you to redo a command after using an undo command, just in case you did an undo accidentally!

 Format: `redo`